 Regardless of the business you’re in, success likely depends upon a few important, can’t live without them tools.
 As a multi-media designer, I’ve a lot of them.
 Many I’ve acquired over the years, and some I’ve picked up only after shifting to running my business full-time a year ago.
 Looking back, I can say that without question my two most important tools are my tablet computer and my accounting system.
 These two tools are essential to what I do.

-Can’t function without my tablet computer
+I can’t function without my tablet computer

 My desktop computer is the technological brain and heavy lifting workhorse of my whole operation.
 And my phone is without question a necessary device.
 I’ve got many other tools that make my work better and easier.
 But I doubt I could function without my tablet computer.
 I bought an Apple iPad Pro that I use for so many things – connecting to the internet, drawing, writing, jotting down and recording ideas, presenting to clients, reading, etc. The list is truly endless.